-Chairman of the Nigerian Medical Association (NMA) in Oyo State, Dr Wale Lasisi, has called on the government to give doctors incentives to mitigate the issue of brain drain bedevilling the health sector.
+The Nigerian Medical Association (NMA) chairman in Oyo State, Dr Wale Lasisi, has called on the government to give doctors incentives to mitigate the brain drain bedevilling the health sector.

-Lasisi made the call in Ibadan on Tuesday at the opening of the 2022 Physicians’ Week, with the theme: “Nigeria’s Healthcare Delivery System and the 2023 Democratic Transition: A Time to Change the Narrative.”
+Lasisi called in Ibadan on Tuesday at the opening of the 2022 Physicians’ Week, with the theme “Nigeria’s Healthcare Delivery System and the 2023 Democratic Transition: A Time to Change the Narrative.”

-He said that the problem of brain drain had been on since 1960, as many people leave the country on daily basis.
+He said that the problem of brain drain had existed since 1960, as many people left the country daily.

 “In those days, the pattern was people training abroad and coming home to practise.